 The Neurobiology of Unconsciousness.

 The advent of general anesthesia revolutionized modern medicine.
 Millions of individuals are exposed to general anesthetics each year, but the diverse molecular and neuronal mechanisms through which anesthetic drugs acts to produce their hypnotic effects remain incompletely understood.
 We are driven to understand this fundamental question at the heart of neuroscience: how do general anesthetic drugs, which vary drastically on a molecular level, all lead to the same endpoint of unconsciousness/hypnosis.

-Max B. Kelz, MD, PhD, invested as the first David E Longnecker Associate Professor of Anesthesiology and Critical Care
+Max B. Kelz, MD, PhD, Vice Chair for Research, Department of Anesthesiology and Critical Care

 Congratulations to Max B. Kelz, MD, PhD, Anesthesia Distinguished Professor, on his new role as Vice Chair for Research in the Department of Anesthesiology and Critical Care.
 Max trained in Medicine and Neuroscience at Yale where he obtained both an MD and PhD degree.
 He then trained in a transitional internship and as a resident in Anesthesiology at the University of Pennsylvania, Perelman School of Medicine, where he has served as a department member since 2004.
 Max has a very impressive CV demonstrating excellence as a researcher including, multiple NIH grants, more than 100 peer reviewed publications and an H-index of 29.
 Clearly, Max is well prepared to be our next Vice Chair for Research.

 CONGRATULATIONS to Adeeti Aggarwal, PhD, on her outstanding thesis defense!